maiduydung/nhutin-backend/README.md

 - `receiptPrice`: Input receipt price in VND
 - `profit`: Calculated profit (receiptPrice - totalCost)
 - `profitMargin`: Profit margin percentage (must be ≤ 20%)
+- `containerBuiltFromMaterials`: Boolean indicating if container was built from raw materials (true when requested container not in inventory)

 ## Database Statistics (as of inspection)